Grapjas93/grapejuice/Readme.md

 # grapejuice

 Changes so far:
-- Han civilization is working
+- han civilization is working
-- Arcing projectiles! (thanks to @BB code)
+- arcing projectiles! (thanks to @BB code)
 - improved rearm aura code
-- Numerous prop & animation fixes
+- numerous prop & animation fixes
-- Code cleanup
+- code cleanup
-- Better flaming projectiles
+- better flaming projectiles
-- Walls can be built on top of tree's (tree's will be destroyed upon completion)
+- walls can be built on top of tree's (tree's will be destroyed upon completion)
+- improved tooltips (added ammo and energy stats to them aswell)
+- resistance corrections